 - Those who are recovering from a chronic or acute injury

 Where Can You Receive John Barnes’ Myofascial Release Therapy?

-There are many different types of health professionals who can provide John Barnes’ Myofascial Release Therapy, including chiropractors, physical therapists, massage therapists, sports medicine specialists, and osteopathic physicians.
+Many different types of health professionals can provide John Barnes’ Myofascial Release Therapy, including chiropractors, physical therapists, massage therapists, sports medicine specialists, and osteopathic physicians.
 You may find a certified practitioner through the John Barnes website as well.

 You’ll want to ensure that the practitioner you choose has sufficient training and experience in the technique.
 The sessions will take place in a health center or outpatient clinic and generally last between 30-50 minutes.

 Consistency is key, so be prepared to receive repeated treatments over weeks or months, depending on the severity of your condition.
 Your progress will be determined by how much your range of motion improves and how much your pain decreases.